g4s8/g4s8.github.io/_posts/2019-09-06-instead-of-dto.md

 }
 ```

-On the other side, `Mail` implementations can use
+On the other hand, `Mail` implementations can use
 <a href="https://github.com/yegor256/xembly" target="_blank">Xembly</a>
 language to build `XML` object message using directives
-(pay attention: this class doesn't expose internals and doesn't break encapsulation, it's rather
+(pay attention: this class doesn't expose internals and doesn't break encapsulation, it rather
-constructing a message to another object using internal state):
+constructs a message to another object using internal state):
 ```java
 class MailSimple implements Mail {